Chewin' the Fat

 Chewin' the Fat is a Scottish comedy sketch show, starring Ford Kiernan, Greg Hemphill and Karen Dunbar.
-Comedians Paul Riley and Mark Cox also appeared regularly on the show among other actors such as Gregor Fisher and Tom Urie.
+Comedians Paul Riley and Mark Cox also appeared regularly on the show among other actors such as Tom Urie.

 Chewin' the Fat first started as a radio series on BBC Radio Scotland.
 The later television show, which ran for four series, was first broadcast on BBC One Scotland, but series three and four, as well as highlights from the first two series, were later broadcast nationally across the United Kingdom.
 Although the last series ended in February 2002, a Hogmanay special was broadcast each New Year's Eve between 2000 and 2005.
 Chewin' the Fat gave rise to the successful, and cult spin-off show Still Game, a sitcom focusing on the two elderly friends, Jack and Victor.
 The series was mostly filmed in and around Glasgow and occasionally West Dunbartonshire.

 The English idiom to chew the fat means to chat casually, but thoroughly, about subjects of mutual interest.